shb9019/Haiku-Jam-Clone---DBMS-Project/README.md

 This is the entry for a developer.
 This command:

+By default it uses a sqlite databse, if you want to migrate the sqlite db by each start, disable the `prestart` and `poststart` command.
+Also mind if you are using a sqlite database to delete the `drop-sqlite-db` in the prepush hook.

-- a **nodemon watch task** for the all files conected to `.api/api.js`
+- runs **nodemon watch task** for the all files conected to `.api/api.js`
 - sets the **environment variable** `NODE_ENV` to `development`
 - opens the db connection for `development`
-- starts the server on 127.0.0.1:3333
+- starts the server on 127.0.0.1:2017

 ### npm test